Worteks/bbb-ansible/README.md

    manual restart fixed, further playbook runs work could be due to redis-server being slow to startup? or something else? pending further investigations...
- - bbb-install first fails to complete to be fair, problem did occure after my SSH session was closed (inactivity timeout), apt was still running on the bbb hosts, until it didn't, ... might not be reproducible under normal circumstances / in a screen or tmux
  - Playbooks relying on the nginx role would first fail to start their nginx exporter (with no error in Ansible/playbook would still complete).
 After initial bootstrap, make sure to run the playbook